Convex hypersurface theory in contact topology: A convexity criterion

+\begin{definition} A Liouville domain is {\em $1$-Weinstein} if its Liouville vector field is gradient-like with respect to a $1$-Morse function. \end{definition}

-\begin{remark} The terminology ``generalized Morse function'', imported from \cite{CE12}, will be sufficient for the purposes of this paper since we will only encounter $1$-parameter families of functions.
-In \cite{HHfiction}, we will need to deal with $2$-parameter families of functions where new singularities, i.e., the swallowtails, will appear.
-In that case, the terminology ``generalized Morse function'' will be too vague. \end{remark}
+\begin{remark} $1$-Morse functions will be sufficient for the purposes of this paper since we will only encounter $1$-parameter families of functions.
+In \cite{BHH23}, it is necessary to deal with generic $2$-parameter families of functions (called $2$-Morse functions) where new singularities, i.e., the swallowtails, appear. \end{remark}